sw1sh/QuantumPotatoChips/typst/main.typ

   label:<fig:3-M>,
 )

-= Quantum Potato Chip as the Most-Classical States
+= Quantum Potato Chip as the Most-Minimal States
 We investigate the properties of quantum states within the "quantum potato chip", which we argue is the most classical among quantum states represented in the Bloch sphere.
 To support this claim, we present two complementary arguments.
-First, we demonstrate that the Matthews correlation measure vanishes exclusively for the quantum potato chip state, signifying its classical nature.
+First, we demonstrate that the Matthews correlation measure vanishes exclusively for the quantum potato chip state, signifying its classical behavior.
 Second, we show that states lying on the quantum potato chip can be generated solely through projective measurements in the Pauli-X and Pauli-Z bases, further reinforcing its status as a minimal (or call it most-classical) quantum states.

 == Matthews correlation of classical binary variables To quantify the correlation of classical binary variables within the quantum potato chip compared to other points in the Bloch sphere, one can use the Matthews correlation coefficient.
 Given binary variables defining the probability vector as: